Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 Creighton Performance Insights

-- The Bluejays average 76.6 points per game (59th in college basketball) while allowing 68.5 per contest (128th in college basketball).
-They have a +269 scoring differential overall and outscore opponents by 8.1 points per game.
+- The Bluejays outscore opponents by 8.1 points per game (scoring 76.6 points per game to rank 59th in college basketball while allowing 68.5 per contest to rank 128th in college basketball) and have a +269 scoring differential overall.

-- Creighton averages 34.8 rebounds per game (35th in college basketball) while allowing 30.9 per outing to its opponents.
+- Creighton records 34.8 rebounds per game (35th in college basketball) while conceding 30.9 per contest to its opponents.
 It outrebounds opponents by 3.9 boards per game.

-- Creighton connects on 8.9 three-pointers per game (40th in college basketball) while shooting 36% from beyond the arc (82nd in college basketball).
+- Creighton hits 8.9 three-pointers per game (40th in college basketball) while shooting 36.0% from deep (82nd in college basketball).
 It is making 2.5 more threes per contest than its opponents, who drain 6.4 per game while shooting 34.1%.

+- Creighton has committed 1.5 more turnovers per game than its opponents, averaging 11.0 (94th in college basketball play) while forcing 9.5 (346th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.